-In the information age, the difference between prosperity and obscurity rests in the dichotomy of two competing movements.
+In the Information Age, the difference between prosperity and obscurity rests in the dichotomy of two competing movements.

 There are two trajectories for the growing disparity in awareness: one toward obscurity; one toward relevance.

-Relevance is enabled by hyper-analysis: the fusion of big-data, artificial-intelligence, and predictive-analytics technologies into comprehensive platforms that survey market turbulence and pinpoint assessment opportunities.
+Relevance is currently enabled by hyper-analysis: the fusion of big-data, artificial-intelligence, and predictive-analytics technologies into comprehensive platforms that survey market turbulence and pinpoint assessment opportunities.

 For example, the dockless escooter-sharing company Bird secured $400 million in venture capital by underscoring its unit economics and data-collection capacities.
 Investors were awed by the prospect of a sizeable fleet of autonomous-modular escooters conjuring up market intelligence information and forecasting dividends with razor-like precision.
 They were also assured that, when coupled with Bird’s regeneration capability, the proprietary data would form the bedrock of an enduring and independent information network.